webgpu/webgpufundamentals/webgpu/lessons/webgpu-fundamentals.md

   });
 ```

-In this case there isn't much to see.
+In this case, there isn't much to see.
 We set `layout` to `'auto'` which means
 to ask WebGPU to derive the layout of data from the shaders.
 We're not using
 any data though.

 We then tell the render pipeline to use the `vs` function from our shader module
 for a vertex shader and the `fs` function for our fragment shader.
-Otherwise we
+Otherwise, we
 tell it the format of the first render target. "render target" means the texture
 we will render to.
 We create a pipeline
 we have to specify the format for the texture(s) we'll use this pipeline to